muyangren907/flask_tg/readthedocs/quick-references/faq.rst

 You may also see this error as "Server sent a very old message with ID".

-This is a security feature from daxiedewuyu that cannot be disabled and is meant to protect you against replay attacks.
+This is a security feature from django that cannot be disabled and is meant to protect you against replay attacks.

 When this message is incorrectly reported as a "bug",